databrary/design/ridir-16/narrative.md

 Similarly, if the user interface allows the user to click on thumbnail images and preview video segments or use mouse movements to scrub through the video segments forward and backward in time, the Databrary system will need to compute and render these frames (*or just deliver the entire video and allow the client to seek, as we do now*).
 Solving these problems in ways that make the interface responsive to users will be critical for making the search capability useful.

-#### Project 1.4 Develop mechanisms for selecting and storing for later analysis found video segments.

-(*I'm not sure any of this is in scope.*)

-Once the search engine is able to find video segments and return them to the user in a way that enables browsing or previewing, we will need to develop a mechanism that allows users to select videos for subsequent detailed evaluation.
-From the user's point of view, we envision an interface with checkboxes or similar functionality, possibly including filters that, for example, select the top 10 or 50 hits.
-Then, we will need to create a workspace where a user can preview, comment upon,  and further evaluate the videos found in the prior search.
-Workspaces will build on Databrary's existing "volume" functionality, where volumes are containers within which users can store groups of materials.
-Workspaces, like volumes, will be linked to metadata like a project description, funding source, and have places to store materials like coding manuals, statistical analyses, etc.
-The specific search and filter criteria will be stored so that these might be reused in the future.
-Workspaces and volumes can be shared with other specific researchers a user selects or at some future date more widely.
-We envision needing to modify Databrary's existing volume interface to indicate the source(s) of materials, and perhaps the search term(s) that generated the materials.
-There will also need to be provisions in place to allow any annotations, comments, notes, or codes a user adds to materials "borrowed" from Databrary's shared videos to be linked back to the original sources.
-A user who searches for videos meeting specific terms will not be required to share private annotations or codes, but those who do make their annotations or codes available will allow future searchers to benefit from the work of past searchers.
-Also, users will be able to discard specific videos from a workspace or to delete a workspace if it is not longer in use.
-Databrary's existing volume audit/tracking tools will be modified to allow users to review the history of their own workspaces/volumes.

-Project 4.1 will focus on creating mechanisms that track data provenance -- segment HH:MM:SSS.mmm-HH:MM:SSS.mmm from video nnn from volume vvv and user uuu.

 #### Project 2: Code import, representation/visualization, and export

 This project focuses on importing coding files from a selected set of academic and commercial tools, representing and visualizing them within Databrary, and exporting them in an open format.